 We offer our patients a comfortable, relaxed and organized setting so that your orthopaedic (orthopedic) knee procedure can take place on time and without worry.

-For the fourth year in a row, Avatar International, the leader in measuring customer expectations in healthcare, has recognized Vail Valley Medical Center as a national award winner in healthcare service quality with two awards: (1) Overall Best Performer Award – for consistently high standards of patient care across multiple service lines (awarded only to the top five percent of hospitals listed in Avatar’s National Database), and (2) Exceeding Patient Expectations Awards – for high patient satisfaction scores.
+For the fourth year in a row, Avatar International, the leader in measuring customer expectations in healthcare, has recognized Vail Health as a national award winner in healthcare service quality with two awards: (1) Overall Best Performer Award – for consistently high standards of patient care across multiple service lines (awarded only to the top five percent of hospitals listed in Avatar’s National Database), and (2) Exceeding Patient Expectations Awards – for high patient satisfaction scores.

 After your initial consultation with Dr. LaPrade, and after it has been determined that an orthopaedic (orthopedic) surgical treatment will be your next step towards treating your condition or injury, surgery can be scheduled by calling our office during regular business hours at 970.479.5881.